-Prior to this meeting, Victims Services staff met with Director Miller and Chief Deputy Director Banks about this agency, and they both agreed that we bring our concerns to you here today.
+Prior to this meeting, Victims Services staff met with Director Miller and Chief Deputy Director Banks about this agency, and they both agreed to bring their concerns to the Grants Committee.

 As a result, DCJS staff propose ending all funding to this organization by terminating their Victims Services Grant Program award.
-We have determined that there is a risk to victims in the SCVP community, and there is a risk to DCJS as the State Administering Agency of Victims of Crime Act (VOCA) funding.
+DCJS determined that there is a risk to victims in the SCVP community, and there is a risk to DCJS as the State Administering Agency of Victims of Crime Act (VOCA) funding.
 It is not in the agency's best interest to continue funding this organization.